NLnetLabs/dnssec-ceremony-doc/CEREMONY.md

 Explanation: in the case of stakeholder representatives, we expect there to be a process in which these representatives are appointed by the respective stakeholder(s).
 We strongly recommend that this process is put on paper, or - if applicable - made part of the contract with stakeholders.

 ***WS3.2*** *- define how community representatives are selected for public scrutiny duty.*
 Explanation: in the case of community representatives we expect there to be some sort of election process in which representatives are chosen by a community.
 Selection criteria differ between communities so are considered out-of-scope for this document.
-We recommend establishing community bylaws that at a minimum establish: a) how representatives are selected, b) under what conditions they serve, c) how long their term of service is and d) how many subsequent terms they may serve.
+We recommend establishing community bylaws that at a minimum establish:

+1. how potential representatives are nominated for the role;
+2. how representatives are selected;
+3. under what conditions they serve;
+4. how long their term of service is;
+5. how many subsequent terms they may serve.

 We also strongly recommend making clear that while serving as community representative is voluntary, it does come with responsibilities to attend ceremonies.

 ***WS4*** *- define a quorum for the number of witnesses and an escalation procedure.*
 Explanation: it is likely that not all of the selected witnesses can attend every ceremony.
 We therefore recommend setting a required minimum number of witnesses that is lower than the actual list of current witnesses.
 We also strongly recommend setting up a well-documented escalation procedure that can be followed in case it is not possible to gather a quorum, but a key ceremony must take place to guarantee the continuity of a domain.
 An escalation procedure could, for example, temporarily delegate the responsibility to witness a key ceremony to your board of directors.